leopardgirl10/dodge/tutorial/14/README.md

-# Load the Thing to Dodge
+# Load and Add the Thing to Dodge

 1. Follow steps 11-13 for `dodgeme.png`